EarthenSky/gebdev.net/zola/content/blog/patch-parsers-properly.md

 This code is [pretty good](https://youtu.be/VuG4QhA89es?si=7XEKoC2QZVZ6080J&t=1577) but it's breaking a contract between `osh`'s parser and its lexer.

-In an interpreter the source code passed to it will touch 3 main parts, in order:
+The source code passed into an interpreter will touch 3 main parts, in order:
 - **Lexer** -> processing strings sucks.
 It's horrible.
 Turn strings into tokens right at the start and live a good life (and also keep the parser fast).
 - **Parser** -> turn your stream of tokens into an AST.
 In our case we're a leaf node, so we get away with returning a list of "parts," where an escaped character is one part.
 - **Evaluator** -> make your AST nodes do the thing they're supposed to.
 Evaluating a command?
 Get your arguments, lookup the binary, then start that subprocess!
 Evaluating a here doc?
 Turn it into a string & pass it on.